-Um, so this one isn’t as old as the games that were started in the times of the gods or anything like that.
+Um, so this one isn’t as old as the old school games that were started in the times of the gods or anything like that.
 This one harkens all the way back to the 70’s.
 It remained popular through the mid-90’s among the “hippy, stoner and grunge” crowds according to Wiki.
 This is probably why I didn’t play it.

 Goodie too shoes as I am, I always watched people play this and never tried playing it myself.
 I imagine my husband (with his once purple hair) playing this game with his grungy friends.

 Hacky sack is considered a football-like game where players stand in a circle and kick a crocheted, round “football.”